tbebekis/Study-AspNetCore-9x-MVC-WebApi-EFCore/Docs/EFCore.md

 ## Relationship Mapping

-In `EF Core` relationship mapping is done mapping primary keys and foreign keys in the underlying relational database.
+In `EF Core` relationship mapping is done by mapping primary keys and foreign keys in the underlying relational database.

 To form a relationship the following are required